nadavtaoz/task-managment-app/server/README.md

    - **PUT /tasks/:id**: Update an existing task.
    - **DELETE /tasks/:id**: Remove a task.

+4. **CORS ISSUE**:
+   - Server will only accept requests from localhost:3300, this is not configured right now.
 ---

 #### How to Run the Backend